Steven J. Corwin, MD

 Senior Vice President &

-Karen Westervelt, MHCDS, is Group Senior Vice President & Chief Operating Officer for the NewYork-Presbyterian (NYP) Regional Hospital Network.
-In this role, she oversees NYP Healthcare System’s affiliate relationships and discussions with other provider organizations in terms of exploring relationships and potential alignment opportunities.
-She provides executive strategic and operational oversight to NYP hospitals in Westchester and Hudson Valley.
-She also leads NYP’s enterprise-wide digital transformation initiative by working collaboratively with Weill Cornell Medicine and ColumbiaDoctors towards the goal of Improving patient services by taking advantage of new strategic opportunities afforded by advances in digital technologies.
+Karen Westervelt, M.H.C.D.S., is Group Senior Vice President, Strategic Initiatives and Chief of Regulatory Planning.
+In this role, she provides strategic and operational guidance relative to enterprise growth, planning efforts and oversees NYP Healthcare System’s network development efforts and discussions with other provider organizations.
+She also leads NYP’s enterprise-wide digital transformation initiative by working collaboratively with Weill Cornell Medicine and ColumbiaDoctors towards the goal of improving patient services by taking advantage of new strategic opportunities afforded by advances in digital technologies.

-Ms. Westervelt is also responsible for supervising NYP Global Services which consists of Global Patient Services, Executive Health program and Corporate Health.
+Ms. Westervelt is also responsible for overseeing NYP Global Services, which consists of Global Patient Services, Executive Health program and Corporate Health.
 These three programs provide access, care coordination and relationship management services for approximately 6000 international and domestic patients per year.
-Furthermore, Mrs. Westervelt oversees the Office of Regulatory Planning which supports the entire NYP enterprise in the development, formulation, and implementation of plans for clinical, administrative, and facility projects in accordance with established State and Federal policies and procedures.
+Furthermore, Mrs. Westervelt oversees the Office of Regulatory Planning, which supports the entire NYP enterprise in the development, formulation, and implementation of plans for clinical, administrative and facility projects in accordance with established State and Federal policies and procedures.

-During her tenure with NYP, Ms. Westervelt oversaw the acquisitions and administrative integrations of NYP’s regional hospitals.
+During her tenure with NYP, Ms. Westervelt oversaw the acquisitions and administrative integrations of NYP’s regional hospital network in Brooklyn, Queens and Westchester.
 Prior to joining NewYork-Presbyterian, Ms. Westervelt served as President and Chief Executive Officer of the William F. Ryan Community Health Network, comprising 17 primary care, behavioral health, and specialty care community health centers.
 She previously served as Deputy Commissioner of the Office of Primary Care and Health Systems Management in the New York State Department of Health, managing the regulation of New York State’s health care system and implementation of federal and state health care system reform.

 Ms. Westervelt received her Bachelor of Arts in Liberal Studies from Russell Sage College and completed a Master’s in Health Care Delivery Science at the Tuck School of Business and the Geisel School of Medicine at Dartmouth College.
 She serves on numerous boards.